Inch And A Half In Millimeters

 Double-Check Your Calculations:

 Even when using conversion tools, it's a good practice to double-check your results.
 Manual calculation or using a different tool for verification can catch errors that might otherwise go unnoticed.
-This is especially important in critical applications where precision is paramount.
+This is especially important in critical applications where precision is critical.

 Understand Significant Figures: